Language

 How much energy is lost in a perfectly inelastic collision?

-The energy loss depends on the masses and velocities of the objects involved.
-The calculator shows the exact kinetic energy before and after the collision, along with the percentage of energy lost.
+It depends on the masses and velocities involved.
+The calculator shows the kinetic energy before and after the impact along with the exact energy lost and its percentage.
+That lost energy becomes heat, sound, and deformation.

 Momentum